-Business Oregon's Certification Office for Business Inclusion and Diversity (COBID) certifies minority- and women-owned businesses, and emerging small businesses interested in contracting with state, county, city government agencies, and special jurisdictions such as hospitals and universities.
-The program goal is to foster an environment where small and disadvantaged businesses can compete fairly, regardless of ethnicity, gender, disability, or size.
+Business Oregon's Certification Office for Business Inclusion and Diversity (COBID) certifies minority- and women-owned businesses, and emerging small businesses interested in contracting with state, county, city government agencies, and special jurisdictions such as hospitals and universities.69 The program goal is to foster an environment where small and disadvantaged businesses can compete fairly, regardless of ethnicity, gender, disability, or size.
 They strive to help owners of small and disadvantaged businesses access opportunities to compete for public contracting and provide additional resources.
-COBID has certified 2,473 businesses as underrepresented or disadvantaged businesses.
-Of those, 31 percent are minority-owned businesses and 49 percent are women-owned businesses.
-For the program of the pro
+COBID has certified 2,473 businesses as underrepresented or disadvantaged businesses.70

 In 2022, Business Oregon partnered with The Executive Learning Lab to lead staff through the Lab's Diversity, Equity, Inclusion, and Belonging learning series.
-The first session has been completed and engaged staff in interactive discussions on the meaning of Cultural Responsiveness and how to create safe and affirming environments for colleagues and communities.
+The first session has been completed and engaged staff in interactive discussions on the meaning of Cultural Responsiveness and how to create safe and affirming environments for colleagues and communities.71

 Throughout the last fiscal year, Business Oregon invested in and supported culturally focused organizations.
 Internally, the Business Oregon Technical Assistance (TA) program was established to help businesses respond to the COVID-19 pandemic.
 TA providers offer technical assistance to historically underserved small businesses across the state.
-Providers are selected biennially through a competitive Regional Funding Announcement process and reflect the program's commitment to ensuring that small business technical assistance is widely available and accessible so that economic recovery is equitable and does not perpetuate long-standing disparities.
+Providers are selected biennially through a competitive Regional Funding Announcement process and reflect the program's commitment to ensuring that small business technical assistance is widely available and accessible so that economic recovery is equitable and does not perpetuate long-standing disparities.72